 DCU is much more than a personal banking destination.
 Becoming a member with this credit union could deliver wider options for your financial life.
 Members can take advantage of vehicle loans, student loans, personal loans, rewards and low interest credit cards, insurance offers, realty services, financial advisor services and business banking.

 Best Savings Account for High Deposits: Alliant Credit Union

-While some high APY savings accounts will slowly decline their rates as the account’s size grows, Alliant Credit Union’s High-Rate savings account does just the opposite.
-As long as you hold your account’s average daily balance above $100, Alliant will apply a 1.50% APY to it.
-In other words, it doesn’t matter if you’ve deposited $500 or $100,000 -- you’ll still earn interest at the same rate.
+While some high APY savings accounts will slowly decline their rates as the account’s size grows, Alliant Credit Union’s High-Rate Savings account does just the opposite.
+As long as you hold your account’s average daily balance above $100, Alliant will apply a 0.55% APY to it.
+So it doesn’t matter if you’ve deposited $500 or $100,000, as you’ll still earn interest at the same rate.

 Just for choosing to get your bank statements digitally, Alliant will waive your monthly maintenance fee.
 This will ensure that what you receive back in interest will remain in your savings account for good.
 And although a $5 minimum opening deposit isn’t much to ask, Alliant will cover that for you as well.

 There aren’t many branches with this credit union, making its mobile and online experiences extra important.
 Alliant has well-rated apps for both Android and Apple, along with an intuitive website.
 Each allows you to deposit checks remotely, though there are upwards of 80,000 fee-free ATMs you can use to make deposits and withdrawals through as well.

 To join Alliant’s network of members, you’ll need to meet at least one of a few preconditions: